remorses/rfd.js/README.md

 also refer to the original [rfd crate documentation] if you want to learn more about the features and limitations inherited from the Rust API.

+## Known Limitations

+### Focus Issues

+File dialogs may not always appear focused or on top of other windows.
+This is a known limitation of the underlying `rfd` crate.
+For better focus behavior:

+- Use synchronous dialogs (`FileDialog`, `MessageDialog`) instead of async ones when possible
+- See [FOCUS_NOTES.md](./FOCUS_NOTES.md) for detailed information and platform-specific workarounds

 ## Development

 ![Rust](https://img.shields.io/static/v1?style=for-the-badge&message=Rust&color=000000&logo=Rust&logoColor=FFFFFF&label=)